webkumo/salary-balancer/README.md

 of it's subordinates
 * No one manager gets salary < 120% of average of it's subordinates
-* The company structure is flat, i.e. between any employee and CEO there is not more than 5 managers
+* The company structure is flat, i.e. between any employee and the CEO there is not more than 4 managers

-If there any violations - they will be printed in system.out stream.
+If there are any violations - they will be printed in `System.out` stream.

 ### Run